 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Charlene Hong Hue Phuong (23) and her mother-in-law, Fay Lesley Leota, were killed in the head-on crash just south of Waihola, in State Highway 1, on Saturday morning.
+Charlene Hong Hue Phuong (23) and her mother-in-law, Fay Lesley Leota (44), were killed in the head-on crash just south of Waihola, in State Highway 1, on Saturday morning.

 Three others were injured, two critically and one seriously.

-A 17-year-old, who cannot be named for legal reasons, appeared before Judge Emma Smith in the Dunedin Youth Court on Wednesday afternoon, charged with two counts of dangerous driving causing death and two of dangerous driving causing injury.
+A 17-year-old driver is scheduled to appear in the Dunedin Youth Court tomorrow, charged with two counts of dangerous driving causing death and two of dangerous driving causing injury.

 Ms Phuong’s older brother, Bobby Phuong, of Christchurch, said the two women were travelling in the same vehicle and were part of a family convoy driving to Queenstown for a family day trip over Labour Weekend.